ViditKalani/Logistic-Regression-Result-and-compare-that-result-to-kNN-Classifier-Model-using-R/index.md

 2.	kNN Classifier Model Results:

-	Round 1:-  Duration feature is best accuracy which is 0.725.
+Round 1:- Duration featirs is best accuracy which is 0.725.

 	Round 2:-  Duration +  NumberPeopleMaintenance features are best accuracy which is 0.735.